 Invitae uses next-generation sequencing (NGS) to conduct intragenic del/dup analysis alongside the detection of sequence variants.
 To detect del/dups, our NGS approach uses a customized, validated set of computer algorithms in conjunction with optimized biochemical methods.
 Compared to traditional methods, this combination offers superior sensitivity, improved coverage, integrated testing, and faster turnaround.

 For more information including details on Invitae’s method, please read our white paper.

 To clinically evaluate Invitae’s approach, DNA specimens were collected from a representative population of approximately 1,000 patients who had previously received testing using traditional technologies (Lincoln 2015).
 An additional set of 118 known positive specimens that carried del/dup events in genes across the Invitae test menu was also collected.
 The studies found 100% sensitivity (zero false negatives) for del/dup events.

-To date, Invitae has performed del/dup testing in over 80,000 individuals, finding 1223 pathogenic del/dup events across 145 genes confirmed using a secondary assay.
+Invitae has performed del/dup testing in over 143,000 individuals, finding 2,096 pathogenic del/dup events across 230 genes confirmed using a secondary assay (Truty 2018, in press).
 This prevalence fits expectations.
-About one third of these events impact only a single exon or have breakpoints within an exon, further demonstrating Invitae’s sensitivity to events that are challenging for traditional del/dup approaches.
+About one-third of these events impact only a single exon or have breakpoints within an exon, further demonstrating Invitae’s sensitivity to events that are challenging for traditional del/dup approaches.

 Test your testing providers

 We encourage you to test all your testing providers by asking:

 If you have any questions about Invitae’s approach to deletion and duplication detection—or about our overall dedication to high-quality testing—please don’t hesitate to contact Client Services.
 We look forward to hearing from you.